-LendInvest Review: They may be not as well-known a platform as others, appearing to spend very little on promoting themselves.
+LendInvest Review: They may be not as well-known a platform as others.
+Not much is spent on promoting themselves.
 However, their track record so far has exceeded most others.
 As a result of a conservative lending policy they have a very low level of defaults and appear very competently run.
 As competitors continue to fail it could be the case that LendInvest have a sustainable model which makes them long-term survivors.

 Here is how LendInvest compares to other platforms in my experience:

+What is LendInvest?
 LendInvest began in 2013 as a spin-off of another finance lender specialising in bridging loans, which is basically short-term finance for borrowers.
-The company has continued to offer the same products , with the major difference being that the funds for the loans are sourced from individual investors.
+The company has continued to offer the same products.
+The major difference being that the funds for the loans are sourced from individual investors.
 Technology has allowed platforms such as LendInvest to aggregate funds in this way as well as administer individual investor accounts.

 Despite the lack of publicity for LendInvest, they are a much bigger and mature company than other P2P startups.
-They have scaled up very quickly and in March 2019, £171m of loans were met – a much greater volume than the likes of market leaders Ratesetter and Zopa.
+They have scaled up very quickly and in March 2019, £171m of loans were lent.
+This monthly volume is greater than the likes of market leaders Ratesetter and Zopa.

-Part of the reason why this has gone a little under the radar is that LendInvest also have an institutional offering, and this makes up the majority of the funds with most projects not becoming available for public funding.
-This is a little similar to the model of Landbay, until it went institutional-only and closed to regular investors.
+Part of the reason why this has gone a little under the radar is that LendInvest also have an institutional offering.
+This makes up the majority of the funds with most projects not becoming available for public funding.
+This is a little similar to the model of Landbay.
+However, it went institutions-only and closed to regular investors.
 For the meantime, LendInvest remains open to small investors.

 Here is a table giving LendInvests features: